 These politicians sound like they are reading to you the Sleeping Beauty fairy tale, when Prince Charming wakes the beautiful princess with a kiss from her deep sleep.
 Anti-immigration politicians and parties don’t speak of Sleeping Beauty per se, but about super immigrants.

 Sleeping Beauty (anti-immigration view of Finland) , Prince Charming (super immigrant) and other pro- and anti-immigration forces.
 In this famous Walt Disney fairy tale, everyone is white except for the evil witch, who is almost white.

 - They function perfectly as a group even if humans are far from perfect

-- They are white northern Europeans (white Russians are excluded)
+- They are white northern Europeans, some Far East Asia groups like the Chinese (white Russians are excluded)

 - They are heterosexuals

 - They adapt quickly and without problems to our way of life

 - They are never unemployed (they are against social welfare and handouts)

 - They are paid less than Finnish employees

 - They don’t mind wearing sleeve badges to help police ethnically profile more effectively